 I feel really good about my future for the first time in our marriage.

 Now I want to help you have the same thing.

 It is possible, but the choice is yours.

 In my day job, I help women recover from betrayal trauma through the website, PornPainHealed.com.
 TheCoupleCure.com is for the couples work we do in helping relationships:

 -Resolve conflicts without fighting.

 -And strengthen the relationship.

-In closing, I hope our paths cross some day, whether at a booth set-up at a conference or at one of our seminars.
+In closing, I hope our paths cross some day, whether on one of our websites, at a conference, or at one of our free gatherings.
 If not, I wish all of God’s best for you and your marriage.